cancerit/archCompare/README.md

 * folder - any folder containing sub folders and files
 * file - any file with extension configured in the `fileTypes.json` configuration file

-The output is a tab separated results.tsv file containing:
+The output is a tab separated columns containing:

 * `File_a`  - compared file name  from first archive
 * `File_b`  - compared file name  from second archive
-* `Status`  - comparsion status [ compared,skipped ]
+* `Status`  - comparsion status [ compared, skipped ]
-* `Results` - files are different or similar after comparison by [name , data , checksum] reson for skipping files
+* `SimilarityBy` - files are different or similar after comparison by [name , data , checksum] reason if any for skipping file comparison

 Various exceptions can occur for malformed files.